kkemple/scienceandmathematics.com/src/content/posts/the-anthropic-thermodynamic-principle.md

 Fundamental dynamics evolve deterministically.
 Every state follows necessarily from previous state through update operator $\mathcal{U}$ determined by physics.
 This appears to eliminate agency—if everything follows deterministic rules, where does choice occur?

-The resolution: action extremization typically admits multiple solutions.
+The resolution is that action extremization typically admits multiple solutions.
 The principle of least action states physical evolution follows paths extremizing,

 $$
 \delta S[\gamma] = 0,